Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Synchro Monsters
-The protive aces of the archetype, able to use multiple Tuners and/or non-Tuners as material.
+The protive aces of the archetype, able to use multiple Tuners and/or non-Tuners as Material.

 Several pairs of Monsters have similaritys:
 - Versine and Vercosine generate advantage upon being Summoned.